ranon-rat/moonmake/docs/en/README.md

 ### Builder System

-The Builder system is the core of moonmake.
-It manages the compilation process through a set of rules that define how files should be built and their dependencies.
+The Builder system manages the compilation process through rules that define how files should be built and their dependencies.

 Key features:
 - Automatic dependency tracking